The Mission (book): Synopsis

 At the end of the Cold War, the United States' Central Intelligence Agency was forced to search for a new mission.
 Therefore, "[t]he CIA played a supporting role in the war on drugs and, after the 9/11 attacks, in the war on terror.
 Agents hunted for the Al Qaeda leader Osama bin Laden in Afghanistan and tortured high-value prisoners in hopes of gaining information on future attacks."

-The Mission is the successor to Wiener's 2007 National Book Award book entitled Legacy of Ashes.
+The Mission is the successor to Weiner's 2007 National Book Award book entitled Legacy of Ashes.
 One theme that runs through The Mission is the politicization of the Central Intelligence Agency due to increased political pressure, usually from the Executive branch.
 Such pollicization has been occurring since "[l]ong before the shameful Iran-Contra affair in the 1980s."

 The presidency of George W. Bush, during the run-up to the American invasion of Iraq in 2003, is held up as an example.
 The CIA was pressured to produce evidence of the existence of weapons of mass destruction in Iraq.
 An example of political retribution was the outing of a CIA operative during President Bush's term of office by persons in his administration.
 Also described are examples of misuse of intelligence and the CIA organization in other administrations.

-Wiener's story of the CIA's last 25 years gives insights into the CIA's work and personnel and describes some stark realities.
+Weiner's story of the CIA's last 25 years gives insights into the CIA's work and personnel and describes some stark realities.
 It shows the difficulties that many intelligence officers experienced during the "war on terror".
 They faced moral dilemmas such as the use of torture on prisoners, and of drone strikes that caused civilian injuries and deaths.
 These dilemmas made it difficult to carry out U.S. foreign policy during tumultuous times.